denten-books/plain-text/2-device.md

 > to judge by the voices, stood beings akin to him [@nabokov_invitation_1959, 176].

-In this way, formal literary technique gestures towards the object.
-It arrests the illusion of mimesis and reveals the artifice of the literary device.
-The material properties of the book place a hard constraint on its ideational content.
-Nabokov's draws attention to the boundary, but can go no further.
-The reader enters the fictional world only in thought, just like the fictional character cannot literally escape the page.
+Formal literary technique thus gestures towards the real.
+It arrests the illusion of mimesis, exposing the incapacity of the literary world to assume physical form.
+Material properties of the book place a hard constraint on its ideational content.
+Nabokov liked to draw attention to that boundary throughout his career, reminding readers that they enter his fictional worlds in thought only, where his fictional characters could not quite escape the page.

-The difficulty of pinpointing the liminal area of the transition between thoughts and objects translates to the critic's perpetual inability to grasp the material contexts of literary production.
+The difficulty of pinpointing the liminal area where transition between thoughts and objects occurs leads to the critic's perpetual inability to capture the material contexts of literary production.
+The pen and paper are known to the writer only.
+By the time of consumption, they are hidden from view.
 Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of